DipsDev/shipc/README.md

 # Ship the programming language, once again!

-#### This is probably my last implementation of ship. but now in C.

-This project served as a learning project for the C language.\
-I might have made some mistakes here and there, and I will continue to improve on this language.\
+I wanted to create a fully blown programming language and learn a bit of C.\

-The language is 100% custom-made, with its own VM and bytecode version.\
+The language is 100% custom-made (only std libraries), with its own VM and bytecode version.\
+\
-Ship is a dynamic, high-level garbage-collected language inspired by javascript and lua.\
+Ship is a dynamic, high-level, garbage-collected language inspired by Javascript and Lua.\
-Ship uses curly braces (`{}`) to identify blocks, and signifies end of statements with `;`
+Ship uses curly braces (`{}`) to identify blocks, and requires `;`.

 ## Features
 ### Values
 Ship has 4 types of values.
 number, boolean, nil and object.\